harrisonlab/phytophthora_rubi/README.md

 SPAdes:

 strain: SCRP249	species: P.rubi
-the total number of SigP gene is:	10,664 the number of unique SigP gene is:	3,656 the number of SigP-RxLR genes are:	361 the number of SigP-RxLR-EER genes are:	189
+the total number of SigP gene is:	11,129 the number of unique SigP gene is:	3,726 the number of SigP-RxLR genes are:	367 the number of SigP-RxLR-EER genes are:	190

 strain: SCRP324	species: P.rubi
-the total number of SigP gene is:	11,045 the number of unique SigP gene is:	3,813 the number of SigP-RxLR genes are:	366 the number of SigP-RxLR-EER genes are:	190
+the total number of SigP gene is:	11,549 the number of unique SigP gene is:	3,903 the number of SigP-RxLR genes are:	372 the number of SigP-RxLR-EER genes are:	191

 strain: SCRP333	species: P.rubi
-the total number of SigP gene is:	10,781 the number of unique SigP gene is:	3,726 the number of SigP-RxLR genes are:	357 the number of SigP-RxLR-EER genes are:	189
+the total number of SigP gene is:	11,296 the number of unique SigP gene is:	3,811 the number of SigP-RxLR genes are:	363 the number of SigP-RxLR-EER genes are:	190
 ```

 ####A.4) From Secreted gene models - HMM evidence of RxLR effectors